 - Vases and Containers: Ikebana containers come in many styles, but glass, ceramic, and lined bamboo baskets are popular choices.
 Vases and containers may be tall and narrow, or very shallow, depending on the style of ikebana that is practiced and the plant materials used.

 - Kenzan: The Japanese term for a flower frog is kenzan.
-This refers to a series of pins, affixed to a flat disk or mat, that hold flower and plant stems in place.
+This refers to a series of pins, affixed to a flat disk or mat, that hold flower and plant stem in place.
 Think of kenzan as the Japanese substitute for floral foam.
 Kenzan is especially important in ikebana designs that use shallow containers.

 - Scissors or Shears: Traditional ikebana scissors have large teardrop-shaped handles and stout, thick blades suitable for slicing cleanly through thick twigs or snipping delicate blossoms.

 Some ikebana artists use floral wire to bind flower stems together or to support spindly flower stems.
-Small decorative stones or marbles are useful to hide the kenzan in transparent vases or shallow containers.
+Small decorative stones or marbles are used to hide the kenzan in transparent vases or shallow containers.

 Most ikebana arrangements fall into one of three basic design categories.
 Moribana uses a flat container, kenzan, and usually multiple blooms.
 Nageire features three plant groupings that loosely form a triangle.
 Shoku has an upright or vertical arrangement, often in a tall vase.
 Ikebana arrangements that don’t follow any explicit rules may be termed freestyle.